JillMercer/Kinnect-NAO-Robot/README.md

 Java 4 kinect libraries and source code citation:

-A. Barmpoutis.
-"Tensor Body: Real-time Reconstruction of the Human Body and Avatar Synthesis from RGB-D', IEEE Transactions on Cybernetics, October 2013, Vol. 43(5), Pages: 1347-1356.
+*A. Barmpoutis.
+"Tensor Body: Real-time Reconstruction of the Human Body* *and Avatar Synthesis from RGB-D', IEEE Transactions on Cybernetics,* *October 2013, Vol. 43(5), Pages: 1347-1356.*

+*A. Barmpoutis.
+'Tensor Body: Real-time Reconstruction of the Human Body and Avatar Synthesis from RGB-D', IEEE Transactions on Cybernetics, Special issue on Computer Vision for RGB-D Sensors: Kinect and Its Applications,*
+*October 2013, Vol. 43(5), Pages: 1347-1356*

 Copyright 2011-2014, Digital Worlds Institute, University of Florida, Angelos Barmpoutis.